simply-logical/simply-logical/paper/paper.md

 Chapter 6 discusses best-first search and its optimality, leading to the A$^\star$ algorithm and a brief discussion of non-exhaustive heuristic search strategies (beam search and hill-climbing).

 Finally, Part III encompasses advanced topics.
-Chapter 7 covers natural language parsing and interpretation, touching upon context-free grammar as well as definite clause resolution and grammar.
+Chapter 7 covers natural language parsing and interpretation, in particular definite clause grammars.
+It also looks at semantics and natural language generation, culminating in a simple question-answering agent.
 Chapter 8 discusses reasoning with incomplete information in view of the Closed World Assumption and Predicate Completion.
 Specifically, it introduces abductive reasoning as well as default reasoning by